Comprehensive Evaluation of Prototype Neural Networks: Evaluation Metrics

 The continuity evaluation assesses the stability of prototypes under different augmentations.
 We focus on the study by Hoffmann et al. \cite{hoffmann2021looks}, which assesses prototype stability under noise and compression artifacts, and the studies by Rymarczyk et al. \cite{protopshare} and Nauta et al.~\cite{nauta2021looks}, which examine the influence of photometric augmentations.
 We train our model using geometric and photometric augmentations to promote continuity during training, as recommended by Nauta et al.~\cite{nauta2023co12}.
 In the evaluation, we perturb the input image $x$ to $\overline{x}$ with photometric and noise augmentations.
 The individual augmentations are applied all at once with the following settings: brightness $+12.5\%$, contrast $+12.5\%$, saturation $+12.5\%$, hue $0.05$, noise $5\%$, JPEG quality $90\%$, and blur using a $3 \times3$ kernel.
 A visual presentation of the process is illustrated in Figure~\ref{fig:basic_network}.

 We utilize the metrics from the output-completeness evaluation to evaluate the changes in location and activation within the major components of the models (Figure~\ref{fig:basic_network}).
+This is done by switching the prototype-specific perturbation $\overline{x}_i$ with the general perturbation $\overline{x}$ based on the specified augmentation techniques.
+The metrics adopted are \textit{PLC}, \textit{PSC}, \textit{PALC}, \textit{PRC}, and \textit{PAC}.
 The \textit{VLC} and \textit{VAC} scores are excluded, as they focus on assessing the visualization method instead of a prototype.
 In addition, we use the prototype rank change \textit{PRC} from Sacha et al. \cite{sacha2023interpretability}.
 This metric measures the prototype's position change in the similarity score ranking of all prototypes.

 We also introduce the following new metrics.
 The classification activation change \textit{CAC} measures the change in prediction.
 Let $K$ be the number of classes and $o(x)$ be the output vector of the model for an image $x$.